jhern603/blog/content/posts/private/mindless-ramble.md

 If you decide to read this, then I wish you the best of luck on this journey.
 I will likely not proofread this post, nor do I intend to.

+Keep in mind, this is entirely just me pouring emotions and feelings out onto my keyboard.
+The goal is to externalize what I am feeling and thinking through a written medium.
+There are no clear sequence of events because of how intermingled everything truly is in my brain.

 ## Ch 1) Anxiety and Depression
 The month of January started off...
 Somewhat happily.
 I started the year with confidence that everything was going perfectly, yet, as the month progressed, it turned into a deep spiral downward.
 I started developing romantic feelings for a person whom I think sees me as nothing more than an acquaintance.
 A family member passed away from a cardiac arrest, after enduring a 72 hour PSV.
 My finances are also taking a perfect 90 degree downward fall.
 The combination of these three things have felt like I slammed into a wall.
 If I were in a car going 110mph and somehow survived, that is.